npx create-stackbit-app@latest

 Make sure to read things to know.

-If something's wrong, jump to troubleshooting below.
+If something's wrong, jump to troubleshooting tips below.

-How it works
+# How it works

 In local development mode, the webapp loads the iframe directly from your local proxy (the stackbit dev